jammm/log-linear-attention/README.md

 > [!NOTE]
 > 1. Before training, modify the absolute file paths in `scripts/train_flame.sh` to match your setup
 > 2. The first training step will compile Triton kernels, which may take tens of minutes

+# Acknowledgement
+Special thanks to Tianyuan Zhang, Jyo Pari, Adam Zweiger, and Yu Zhang for lots of help and discussions.